AhmadTaheri2021/Federated-Deep-Learning/README.md

  - The communication cost (models may have million number of weights)
  - Heterogeneous and imbalanced data distribution on clients (non-IID dataset)

+To develop and investigate new strategies, algorithms and methods for federated learning, it is essential to use a federated learning simulator.
+In this project, a simple and flexible Federated Deep Learning Simulator (FedSim) is designed.
+FedSim provides a simple platform to implement federated learning algorithms and strategies, such as aggregation methods, communication methods, compression methods and privacy preserving strategies.
+It is also provided to implement different strategies for local optimization algorithms (customized learning rate, batch size and so on).
+Furthermore, FedSim can be used to investigate the performance of Federated Learning algorithms with different cases of data distributions.
+The rest of the article is organized as follows: Section 2, explains the components of FedSim.
+The section 3 describes different data distributions provided in FedSim.
+In section 4, the usage of the simulator and its parameters would be explained.
 ![image](https://user-images.githubusercontent.com/92728743/141955974-0b7e2165-3cfd-47db-aff0-0e53f12449c5.png)

       Fig. 1.
 A schematic view of Federated Learning approach

-## *Descriptions of implementation :*
+## *Section 2.
+The Components of FedSim :*
-In this project, a Federated Deep Learning Simulator (FedSim) is introduced.
-FedSim provides a simple and flexible platform to implement federated learning algorithms and strategies, such as aggregation methods, communication methods, and compression methods. it is also provided to implement different strategies for local optimization algorithms (customized learning rate, batch size and so on).
-Furthermore, FedSim can be used to investigate the performance of FL algorithms with different cases of data distributions such as:
--  IID : equal sample size and equal number of samples of all classes
--  non-IID ie : imbalanced number of samples and equal number of samples from all of classes.
--  non-IID ee : equal number of samples and equal number of samples from a subset of classes.
--  non-IID ei : equal number of samples and imbalanced number of samples from a subset of classes.
--  non-IID ii : imbalanced number of samples and imbalanced number of samples from a subset of classes (fig. 4).

-By default, in FedSim a Convolutional Neural Network (CNN) model is utilized for classification task.
-And also, the 'Fashion MNIST' dataset is used in (non-iid-ie) form (fig. 3).
-### *FedSim Components :*
-in this section contents of the project will be described in detail.
-The following list represents modules of the project.
+In this section, components and contents of FedSim will be described in detail.
+FedSim contains five modules: Server_side, Client_side, Data_Preprocessing, Utils and Main.
+The workflow diagram of FedSim components is illustrated in (Fig. 2).
+The following list represents contents of the project:
 ### *Contents :*
  1. Server_side.py
  2. Client_side.py
  3. Data_Preprocessing.py